boweichen/SingleSlotRTBTradeoffsMultimediaDataset/README.md

 **      setting to_be_colleccted_webpage_urls as empty,
 **      setting collected_webapge_urls as empty.

-* Step2:for a webpage URL in colleccting_webpage_urls, in order to remove repetitive webpages , we first check whether it is in collected_webpage_urls.
+* Step2: for a webpage URL in colleccting_webpage_urls, in order to remove repetitive webpages , we first check whether it is in collected_webpage_urls.
 If yes, select the next webpage URL candidate.
 If not, go to step 3.
 Once we have traversed colleccting_webpage_urls, we will set it as to_be_colleccted_webpage_urls and set to_be_colleccted_webpage_urls as empty.

 * Step3: for a new webpage URL, we first add it to collected_webapge_urls.
 And then we select all new URLs that belong to Youtube/AOL within the webpage and add them to  to_be_colleccted_webpage_urls.
 If there exist an ad in the webpage, go to Step 4.
 If not, go to step 2.